wavebreaker-lucas/esg_gp_be/README-GENERAL.md

 ## Glossary

-- **ESG**: Environmental, Social, and Governance - A framework for evaluating organizations' sustainability and societal impact
 - **JWT**: JSON Web Token - A secure way to handle user authentication and information exchange
 - **OTP**: One-Time Password - A automatically generated code sent via email for additional security
 - **API**: Application Programming Interface - A set of rules that allow different software applications to communicate